Culture of Visakhapatnam

 Visakhapatnam, also known as Vizag, is a city and port in the South India state of Andhra Pradesh.
-Visakhapatnam has long history since 1068 AD inscriptions of Sri Bheemeswara Swamy temple, 4th largest city in south india.
+Visakhapatnam has long history since 1068 AD..

 Religion

-Hinduism is the majority religion in this city with 93%, other religions are Islam, Christianity and Buddhism religious tolerance is very important in this city.
+Hinduism is the majority religion in this city reaching 93% of residents.
+Other religions are Islam, Christianity and Buddhism.
+Religious tolerance is maintained there.

 People

-Majority of people in Visakhapatnam are Telugu because Visakhapatnam is the largest city in Andhra Pradesh.
-Along with that we can find Odia, Hindi, Tamil and Malayalam people also.
-Visakhapatnam has a cosmopolitan culture.
-English is also used widely in Vizag because significant amount of Anglo-Indian people lives here.
+The majority of people in Visakhapatnam are Telugu.
+Additionally Odia, Hindi, Tamil and Malayalam people are present.
+English is spoken widely in Vizag because many Anglo-Indian people reside there.